 1 red chili, de-seeded and finely chopped (optional)

 1. For the dressing: put the lime juice, fish sauce, vinegar, garlic & coconut sugar, syrup or xylitol, oil, and chilies in a bowl and whisk so the sugar/xylitol dissolves.
 Leave for 30 minutes for the flavours to develop.

 2. Mix in the salad ingredients and divide between 2 plates or bowls.

 3. Garnish with mint and coriander sprigs.

 Tamari is a delicious, naturally gluten-free soya sauce, and buckwheat and brown rice are naturally gluten-free too.
 Cabbage contains folic acid and cabagin which are both very healing for the digestive system, especially if you have gastritis or ulcers.
-Surprisingly, chillies can have a pain-relieving effect on ulcers, and are used in ayurvedic medicine as an ulcer treatment.
+Surprisingly, chilies can have a pain-relieving effect on ulcers and are used in ayurvedic medicine as an ulcer treatment.
 The virgin, cold-pressed nut and seed oils mentioned in the recipe, eaten raw, are a rich source of omega 6 essential fats.
-Essential fats are needed for clear skin, digestive wellness and energy production.
+Essential fats are needed for clear skin, digestive wellness, and energy production.
 Trans fats, generated during standard (non-cold) processing of oils and also during cooking, are harmful.
-They damage the body and block essential fat utilisation.
+They damage the body and block essential fat utilization.
 Herbs and spices are high in antioxidants for many health benefits.
-The reason some people do not tolerate raw onions is they relax the oesophagal sphincter.
-This is the valve that stops food coming back up towards your gullet.
+The reason some people do not tolerate raw onions is they relax the esophageal sphincter.
+This is the valve that stops food from coming back up towards your gullet.
 If you have acid reflux, it means that this valve could do with being strengthened by specific dietary measures.